phase2/outline/docs/README.md

 npx ./outline/packages/outline-cli init -l
 ```

-> Note that this does not currently cause any initially installed packages to use linking technique above.
+> Note: Do not forget to execute a build before testing the project initialization process.
+Use of the -l flag does not currently cause any initially installed packages to use linking technique above.